-Come and See has been created in a cyclical format to enable children to revisit and build on prior knowledge of the different beliefs and practices taught across the school.
+To see you more clearly, has been created in a cyclical format to enable children to revisit and build on prior knowledge of the different beliefs and practices taught across the school.

-As part of the Religious Education provision provided by Catholic primary schools, we also teach the statutory requirement of RSE (Relationships and Sex Education) using the Ten Ten 'Life to the Full' scheme of work.
-This scheme allows for the teaching of sensitive and important areas in an age-appropriate way, which is built upon each year.
+As part of the Religious Education provision provided by Catholic primary schools we also teach the statutory requirement of RSE (Relationships and Sex Education) using the Ten Ten 'Life to the Full' scheme of work.
+This scheme allows for the teaching of sensitive and important areas in an age appropriate way, which is built upon each year.

-Vision: Intention,
+Vision: Intention, Implementation, Impact

-Implementation,

-Impact